 STOP 5: Digest and Watch the Epcot Fireworks

 From Il Mulino, exit the restaurant and go out through the doors to your right.
 Turn right and follow the path until you reach the second bridge over the water.
-From here, you’ll be able to see the Epcot fireworks (usually beginning around 9pm) and if the wind is just right, you may be able to hear the accompanying music too.
+From here, you’ll be able to see the Epcot fireworks (usually beginning around 9pm).
+If the wind is just right, you may be able to hear the accompanying music too.
 There were only a few other people watching the fireworks from here on the night of our visit.

 If you’re up for a bit of a walk for a closer vantage point, turn right when exiting the Swan and make another right at the entrance walkway to Disney’s BoardWalk Resort.
 Walk past ESPN Club and continue straight until you come to the bridge over the water.
 You can’t go wrong with either spot.

 STOP 6: Nightcap + Karaoke at Kimonos (Swan)